 The limited number of world class boats and crews necessitates restricting the number of anglers in the tournament.
 Applications will be accepted from all anglers who qualify under existing “Priority Guidelines” until December 1, 2019..
 After that date, anglers will be accepted based on the postmark date of their application, up to the maximum number deemed desirable by the Committee

-A. The dates of the 2014 Masters Angling Tournament are January 21st through January 24th.
-Applicants must be physically capable of competitively fishing in potentially rough sea conditions for three out of four days.
+I A. The dates of the 2020 Masters Angling Tournament are March 30th through April 2nd.
+Applicants must be physically capable of competitively fishing in potentially rough sea conditions three consecutive days.

-G. There will be three out of four days of fishing, weather permitting, with one lay day.
+I G. There will be three consecutive days of fishing, weather permitting, with no lay day.
 The Weather Committee reserves the right to cancel a day of fishing or set geographical limits for safety reasons.

-H. Fishing hours all three days are 8:00 am to 3:30 pm., although the Committee may adjust these hours in the best interests of the tournament before the first day of fishing has commenced.
+I H. Fishing hours all three days are 8:30 am to 4:00, although the Committee may adjust these hours in the best interests of the tournament before the first day of fishing has commenced.